Skills and Talent

 Storytelling is key to attracting talent for The Very Group

 It’s one of the key characteristics of achieving digital greatness, but how does any organisation attract and retain talent?
-Ahead of joining our upcoming webinar aimed at answering that question, we sat down with Sean Allen, Head of Talent Acquisition at The Very Group, to explore the core ingredients to attracting and retaining the best.
+Ahead of joining our upcoming Magnets for Talent webinar aimed at answering that question, we sat down with Sean Allen, Head of Talent Acquisition at The Very Group, to explore the core ingredients to attracting and retaining the best.

 How vital has digital talent become for The Very Group’s success?

 Sean Allen (SA): Digital talent is critical to our success being an e-commerce retailer.
 But I’d also say digital talent is critical to any business, especially seeing the impact of COVID and the way many organisations are driving their progress in the digital space.